Conor Laverty

 Conor Laverty is a Gaelic football manager and player.
 He plays for Kilcoo and, formerly, the Down county football team.
-He has been manager of the Down county football team since 2022.
+He has been manager of the Down county football team since 2022 and, under his leadership, Down won the Tailteann Cup in 2024.

 Career

 Laverty played at senior level for the Down county team.

 He played as a forward.
 Announcing Laverty's reign as Down manager, the county board stated that he had played for Down at all levels, was involved in the 2010 All-Ireland Senior Football Championship Final and the 2012 Ulster Senior Football Championship final, received an All Star nomination in 2012, captained his county in 2015, had by that stage won ten county championships with his club Kilcoo and was joint captain when Kilcoo won Ulster titles in 2019 and 2020 and the All-Ireland title in 2022.
 He was also captain when Kilcoo won the 2021–22 All-Ireland Senior Club Football Championship.

-Laverty was involved with the St Michael's, Enniskillen team that won both the 2019 MacRory Cup and Hogan Cup.
+Laverty showed early promise as a coach, at the age of 16 he was training the Kilcoo U16s: he was involved with the St Michael's, Enniskillen team that won both the 2019 MacRory Cup and Hogan Cup.
 After being a selector or a coach under Monaghan boss Séamus McEnaney in 2020, Laverty was involved in Down's Ulster Under-20 Football Championship win in 2021.

 Laverty, after winning about 10 Down Senior Football Championship titles with Kilcoo, was set to be appointed as Down boss in 2021 but was not appointed on that occasion.